dbarneche/2014-07-14-Dalhousie/lessons/10-functions/index.md

 *(This example is a bit tricky; R's formula (`y ~ x`) does lots of magic work in finding it's targets, and wrapping this up with functions can be a bit hard.)*

-*(The other bit of magic here is the ellipsis argument.
-In the practical, work up to this by passing in nothing and then look at how ellipsis is useful)*

 ```r
 add.trend.line <- function(x, y, d, ...) {
   fit <- lm(d[[y]] ~ log10(d[[x]]))